HIDGlobalDocs/style-guide/docs/a-to-z/e/execute.md

 # execute

 Don't use except to follow the UI.
 Use *run* instead.
-Even if the UI includes *execute,* the action is *run*.
+Even if the UI includes *execute*, the action is *run*.
 Always use *run* in the context of macros and queries.

 ## Examples